Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### Nested Page Fault
 Nested Page Fault, usually abbreviated as `#NPF`, indicates that a wrong physical address is accessed.
 NoirVisor would not handle `#NPF` itself, but transfer the interception to the host.
 In addition, information like fetched instruction bytes, access information, etc., would be recorded.

+## APIC Virtualization
+APIC, acronym that stands for Advance Programmable Interrupt Controller, is a standard x86 component to utilize multi-core processing.
+Although Customizable VM does not necessarily need APIC to call other cores - hypercalls can be used instead - virtualization of APIC is favorable at best. <br>
+AMD-V supports a special feature called AVIC (Advanced Virtual Interrupt Controller) to accelerate APIC virtualization.
+NoirVisor may consult whether AVIC is supported.

+### APIC Virtualization with AVIC
+With AVIC, IPIs (Inter-Processor Interrupts) can be delivered without causing VM-Exits if target vCPU is already scheduled onto a physical core.

+#### Overall Architecture
+There are three special kinds of pages: the `AVIC Backing Page`, `Physical APIC ID Table`, `Logical APIC ID Table`.
+They must be mapped to Write-Back cacheable memory type, according to AMD64 architecture.

+- The `AVIC Backing Page` will reflect the writes from the Guest program to the APIC page.
+Each vCPU is given a unique page.
+- The `Physical APIC ID Table` is unique among different virtual machines.
+All vCPUs within a VM share the same page.
+This page indicates the status of all vCPUs in this VM: their backing page pointer, whether they are running or not, which vCPU were the vCPUs assigned to, etc.
+- The `Logical APIC ID Table` is unique among different virtual machines.
+All vCPUs within a VM share the same page.
+This page maps the logical APIC ID to the physical APIC ID in the VM.

+#### World-Switch
+AVIC won't automatically set and clear the `Is Running` bit in `Physical APIC ID Table` entry.
+NoirVisor should be setting this bit when scheduling vCPUs. <br>
+When NoirVisor schedules a vCPU onto the physical core, the `Is Running` bit and `Host Physical APIC ID` field in the corresponding `Physical APIC ID Table` entry should be set accordingly. <br>
+When NoirVisor schedules a vCPU out of the physical core, the `Is Running` bit should be cleared so AVIC will not deliver IPI to a wrong physical core but will trigger a VM-Exit instead.

+### APIC Virtualization without AVIC
+Without AVIC hardware, APIC can be virtualized via MSR interception and Nested Paging.

+#### MSR Interception and Nested Paging
+When write to the APIC Base Address Register `MSR[0x1B]` is intercepted, set the APIC page to be uncacheable and unwritable (read and execution are allowed) via nested paging mechanism. <br>
+In that paging structure is being revised, halt all vCPUs before revising the NPT to mitigate race conditions, and flush the guest TLB within all vCPUs.

+#### Nested Paging Interception
+When `#NPF` is intercepted, check the address being written.
+Something needs to be checked:

+- Is the address to be written 4-byte aligned?
+- Is the APIC register valid?

+If the address is unaligned, according to AMD64 architecture, it may cause undefined behavior.
+We may ignore it. <br>
+If the APIC register is invalid, transfer the VM-Exit to the guest, and indicate that an invalid APIC access is intercepted.